Best things to do in Bundaberg

 If you’re more interested in the Bundaberg story and the history of rum in Queensland than the actual tastings, then the Rum Museum is one of the Bundaberg attractions for you.

-What makes the museum especially unique is that most exhibits are housed inside 70,000 litre rum vats, making you feel like you’re really inside the rum-making process as you wander through.
+What makes the museum especially unique is that most exhibits are housed inside 70,000-litre rum vats, which makes you feel like you’re really inside the rum-making process as you wander through.

 Museum tickets include 2 samples of rum – for adult visitors only.